mezis/mezis.github.com/recruiters.md

 #### The people:

-* A brilliant management team, an generally a team I can learn from.
+* A brilliant management team; generally a team I can learn from.
 * Values: passionate, honest, open-minded, empathetic.
 * Empowering, prefers “leadership” to “management”, trains others.
 * An existing team of engineers (my experience is working with / leading teams